London to Venice 2024

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

 This day was a hard slog.
 While nearly 10 miles shorter than the previous day, it took more time.
 Cycling south-eastwards into a southerly headwind made it feel as if I spent the whole day cycling uphill.
 In addition, the temperature started off at 19C and steadily climbed to 31C (data from my Garmin Tempe sensor which is fitted under the stem and out of direct sunshine) and it will be hotter in direct sunshine.
-It's the first time I've got through 3 bottles of water on a single ride.
+It felt very humid and it was the first time I've got through 3 bottles of water on a single day.

 I noticed that I was achieving a speed up a 2.5% gradient that I would normally expect for a 5% gradient which seemed to me to be a possible way to quantify the effect of cycling into this wind.
 A quick calculation gives the effective ascent for 2.5% climbing over a conservative 35 miles (about half the distance - it felt like more than this was into the wind without shelter) as equivalent to extra 1,400m of climbing.

 Early in the day we passed through the corner of the Champagne region and passed the monument to Charles de Gaulle.
-There was a good Boulangerie in Chaumont where I stocked up on food and filled all three water bottles on my bike.
-Two were empty at the end.
+There was a good Boulangerie in Chaumont where I stocked up on food and topped-up all three water bottles on my bike.
+I had started with two full bottles and two were empty at the end.
 The route included a trip up a substantial hill, through an unmemorable village and then down to join a road which had by-passed the village and the unwelcome climb.
 Perhaps the course planner thought that we might need to use the non-existant facilities in the village?

 I finished the ride with numerous aches.
 Not only were my legs hurting from spending all day pushing into the wind, but my feet were aching and I was very saddle sore.
 I think a combination of getting somewhat sweaty plus crouching on the drops trying to reduce the wind drag meant I spent a lot of time in a non-normal position on the saddle.
 A futher factor, I have concluded, is that what was a very comfortable leather saddle had gone out of shape when it had been soaked in Ireland.
 Towards the end I found that a more upright position with my hands on the flats changed the saddle contact points and provided some welcome relief.

 My room in the Hotel Herard in Bourbonnes-les-Baines was a reasonable size.
-The most notable feature was the random positions of the electricity sockets.
+The most notable feature of the room was the random positions of the electricity sockets.
 A thunderstorm during the evening made us happy that it hadn't arrived earlier and we were fortunate to be dining at the hotel.

 Day 7: Bourbonne-les-Baines to Belfort